-Summary of Pre-BMS Requirements:
+Summary of Pre-BMS Requirements: COMING SOON

 Prior to beginning your first M1 course, Biomedical Sciences, RWJMS requires you to complete an online training course before you may access sensitive patient information or participate in clinical research.

-The Collaborative Institutional Training Initiative (CITI) on-line training will prepare you for the in-class session on Ethical Issues in Human Research.
+The Collaborative Institutional Training Initiative (CITI) online training will prepare you for the in-class session on Ethical Issues in Human Research.
 In addition to acquiring the important concepts included in this educational resource, completion of CITI allows you to participate in clinical research while you are a student and "hit the ground running" for your Independent Project, which you will hear about during orientation.
 Step-by-step registration instructions and the modules you are required to complete can be found here.
-PLEASE NOTE: Instructions have been updated for the Class of 2023 (updated 06/12/2019).
+PLEASE NOTE: Instructions have been updated for the Class of 2024.
 If you have previously completed CITI training at another institution, please provide the appropriate completion reports in lieu of repeating the course.
 Just be sure to cross-check the reports to ensure that you've completed all of the modules required by RWJMS, which may differ from the requirements of your previous position.

 *Note that this training will take you approximately 4-6 hours to complete, but it does not need to be completed in one sitting.* We recommend that you complete it prior to orientation week.